Ghifari160/tournament/README.md

 ``` shell
 npm run build
 ```

+The build script will build the server and _all_ themes in production mode.
+Additionally, the source code for the themes will be deleted.

 **Important:** Do **NOT** run this command without first committing changes to Git.
 This command will delete the following directories: